ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 # Introduction
-This engineering documentation contains the technical materials and design specifications of the autonomous vehicle robot model developed for the Philippine Robotics Olympiad 2025 Future Engineers Competition.
+This engineering documentation presents the technical details and design specifications of the autonomous vehicle robot developed by the TLGC Catalyst Future Engineer's Team for the Philippine Robotics Olympiad 2025

 # Content
 **docs**- Contains all documentation for the project, including robot architecture, programming flow, assembly instructions, improvement logs, and team information.